 Our target audience are students from any background who have some exposure to mathematical reasoning, academic maturity, and cross-disciplinary interests.
 We do not presuppose any subject knowledge.
 Specifically, we aim for advanced Bachelors students and Masters students from fields such as mathematics, computer science, economics, philosophy, finance, accounting, linguistics.

 Apart from Bachelor's and Master's students, we also welcome PhD candidates and professionals to apply to the course.

 By the end of this course, students will be able to:

-• Explain the relationship between proof theory and logic.
+-Explain the relationship of proof theory and logic.

-• List and compare several forms of logic, and illustrate how they differ from classical logic.
+-List and compare a number of different logics, and illustrate how they differ from classical logic.

-• Distinguish the dual role of logic as both an idealised form of reasoning and a modelling tool.
+-Distinguish the dual role of logic as an idealised form of reasoning and a modelling tool.

-• Develop a keen understanding of abstract modelling and argumentation.
+-Develop a maturity concerning abstract modelling and argumentation.